Laurii1i/AIChess/README.md

 4. Installing PyTorch

-Install the CPU version (works everywhere):
+Install the CPU version (simple installation, slow performance in training):
 ```bash
 pip install torch torchvision
 ```
-For GPU acceleration, follow the official guide:
+Optionally, you can install the GPU-enabled version of PyTorch from the following link:
 🔗 https://pytorch.org/get-started/locally/